-- 11. Movie or video-watching, whether streaming or hard-copy, is limited to Friday and Saturday nights. - 12.
+- 11. Movie or video-watching, whether streaming or hard-copy, is limited to Friday and Saturday nights, unless approved by the Director of Student Life. - 12.
 A broadcast event of significance may on rare occasions be shown publicly by the College, or a public screening of a movie by student request. - 13.
-Computer gaming, whether online or from software, is prohibited on campus (whether downtown or at residences).
+Computer gaming, whether online or otherwise, is prohibited on campus.